AcademySoftwareFoundation/rez/docs/source/building_packages.rst

 environment to test with, the locally installed package will be picked up first.
 Your package will typically be installed to :file:`~/packages/{name}/{version}`, for example :file:`~/packages/maya_utils/1.0.5`.
-If you have variants, they will be installed into subdirectories within this install path (see :ref:`disk-structure` for more details).
+If you have variants, they will be installed into subdirectories within this install path (see :ref:`variants-disk-structure` for more details).

 .. tip::
    You don't need to run ``rez-env`` after every install.
 If your